 Energy-inefficient – and colder floors in winter – without proper insulation

-Squeaking and creaking floorboards possible because the pier-and-beam foundation has less support than floors sitting on a concrete slab
+Squeaking and creaking floorboards are possible because the pier-and-beam foundation has less support than floors sitting on a concrete slab

-Dampness possible, depending on foundation height, which can be corrected by installing a drain or swale to evacuate water from the foundation perimeter
+Dampness is possible, depending on foundation height, which can be corrected by installing a drain or swale to evacuate water from the foundation perimeter

 2. Pile Foundations